ModisWorks/modisworks.github.io/doc/guides/install-portable.md

 If you want to run Modis for yourself you'll need:

-- Python 3.7.4
-- FFmpeg (If you want voice functionality eg. music player)
-- A Discord bot account token
-- The following Python packages:
+- Python 3.7.4, plus the following Python packages:
     - `discord.py`
     - `tkinter` - For the bot GUI
     - `PyGithub` - For the built-in module downloader